-Our community center programs are a great opportunity for children and youth to participate in FMA programs at the local community centers.
+Our community focused programs are a great opportunity for children to participate in FMA programs onsite at their schools or local community centers.
 Our program not only teaches the strong foundations of traditional Japanese Shotokan karate, but also cultivates important life skills for children of all ages.
 Our emphasis on character development encourages children to be respectful, courteous, humble, and thoughtful of others.
 Good deeds at home, school, and in the community are discussed and praised in class.
-We employ our S.A.F.E. curriculum, which gives students the skills to deal with threatening and non-threatening situations with integrity and intelligence.
+We employ our S.A.F.E. curriculum, which guides the students in developing the skills to deal with threatening and non-threatening situations with integrity and intelligence.

-Fitness – Martial arts is an excellent form of exercise and fitness development.
-Using our elite karate athlete and certified personal trainer expertise, we fuse the best of martial arts and modern exercise science to develop children athletically.
+Martial arts is an excellent form of exercise and fitness development.
 Young children practice gross motor skills for their physical development, while older children gain speed, mobility, strength and coordination from our karate fitness program.

-Empowerment – As former Karate World Champions, Pan Am Games Gold Medalists, and US Olympic Athletes of the Year, we teach children the importance of setting goals, perseverance, and continuous effort.
-Students learn the important life lessons of overcoming obstacles, understanding that failure equals feedback, believing in themselves, harnessing the power of a positive mental attitude, and focusing on the task at hand.
-Empowering our students allows them to develop the confidence and assertiveness they need to say “No” to an adult or their peers in a potentially dangerous situation.
+Students learn to overcome obstacles, understand that failure equals feedback, believe in themselves, harness the power of a positive mental attitude, and focus on the task at hand.
+Empowering students allows them to develop the confidence and assertiveness they need to say “No” to an adult or their peers in a potentially dangerous situation.